Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 With this we already have a side menu like the following:

-Groups in the items of our side menu
+Groups in our side menu items

 <group android:id="@+id/group1">

-<item android:title="Opción 3_1"
+<item android:title="Option 3_1"

 android:icon="@drawable/ic_attach_file"